-Manner: Electrically amplified sound requiring use of the College’s electricity must be approved in advance.
+Manner: Electrically amplified sound requiring use of the University’s electricity must be approved in advance.
 Requests should be made via email to the Director of Student Activities at least three (3) business days in advance.

 – Commercial advertising using amplified sound is prohibited.